theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

  ```

 ### Bounded and Constrained Minimization
 It is straight forward to minimize a function after bounds and constraints have been specified.
-Either the nelder_mead or particle_swarm algorithms can be used with bounds and constraints.
-However, the combined procedure (particle_swarm with nelder_mead refinement) is recommended.
+Both the 'nelder_mead' and 'particle_swarm' algorithms can be used with bounds and constraints.
+However, the combined procedure ('particle_swarm' followed by 'nelder_mead' refinement) is recommended.

 #### Bounded and Constrained Minimization with Combined Procedure, Booth function example (successful convergence) -->
 The minimum of the booth function subject to these bounds and constraints is no longer the global minimum of the unconstrained booth function.
 The bounded and constrained minimum lies on the edge of the constrained problem space.